Klimaatlas/KAPy/docs/tutorials/Tutorial01.md

 To familiarise yourself with KAPy via a minimum working example of setting up and running an analysis.

+## What are we going to do?

+This tutorial works with monthly temperature data from a subset of the CORDEX Africa ensemble over Ghana under two future emissions scenarios.
+The data is used to generate a single indicator, the average annual temperature in the region.

 ## Point of departure

 A configured fresh version of KAPy.
 See the "Getting Started" section of [README.md](../../README.md) for more on this.